 Silver Lake State Park

 Silver Lake State Park spans 80 acres and its sandy 1,000-foot beach curves along 34-acre Silver Lake.
 Popular activities in the park include swimming, picnicking, and boating.
-Amenities include picnic tables and kayak rentals (see fee section below).
+Amenities include picnic tables, canoe and kayak rentals (see fee section below).
 There is also a short trail loop starting from the beach and miles of hiking trails starting from the main parking lot and entering Spalding Town Forest.

 Silver Lake State Park Trail Map

 Notice: Due to the popularity of Silver Lake State Park's beach area on nice weekends and holidays, the beach will most likely sell-out in the morning hours.
 Once the beach area reaches capacity additional beach goers cannot be admitted due to safety concerns.

 *Operating dates and times are weather dependent and subject to change without notice.
 For up to date hours, please call the park directly.